rmarchal1/CAMMEL/README.md

 - Pillow </br>
 Detailed installation instruction can be found in the Manual.
 ## Molcas and OpenMolcas version
-The software have been tested and is compatible with the following versions:
+CAMMEL have been tested and is compatible with the following versions:
 - Molcas80
 - Molcas82
 - Molcas84